 - 1. The employee will meet with the ADA Coordinator designee to discuss the requested accommodation. - 2.
 The ADA Coordinator designee will review undue hardships by considering: - a.
 The nature and cost of the accommodation in relation to the size, the financial resources, and the nature and structure of the operation; and - b.
 The impact of the accommodation on the nature or operation of the Board. - 3.
-The ADA Coordinator designee will provide a decision to the employee.
+The ADA Coordinator designee will provide a decision to the employee subject to the Executive Director's review and approval of funds.